Analyzer-less X-ray Interferometry with Super-Resolution Methods: Image Recovery

+Reconstruction of the images was performed in two stages as shown in Figure \ref{fig:Stages1and2} using the resultant interlaced images, $I_r(x,y)$ and $I_{obj}(x,y)$.

-The second stage is the removal of the detector blur from the noisy reference image, $I_r(x)$, shown in Figure \ref{fig:Stage2}.
+The first stage is the removal of the detector blur from the noisy reference image, $I_r(x,y)$, illustrated in Figure \ref{fig:Stage1}.
 Direct deconvolution produced oscillations and/or introduced apodization errors, so we performed this step iteratively, as is commonly done in super-resolution literature \cite{bib:SuperResFarsiu}.
-We aim to estimate a ``clean'' estimate of the reference image, $\hat{g}_r(x)$, that has no noise and no detector blur.
-This was done by iteratively fitting the initial parameters, [$\hat{A}, \hat{B}, \hat{\phi}_0$], where $\hat{\phi}_0$ is the phase of the initial reference pattern.
-While $\phi_0$ is not needed in the image simulation, real experimental data would have an arbitrary phase, so $\hat{\phi}_0$ must be included.
-Starting with an initial estimate, $\hat{g}_r(x)$ is calculated and detector blur is applied.
-The sum squared error (SSE) is calculated and minimized by iteratively updating [$\hat{A}, \hat{B}, \hat{\phi}_0$] using \textit{fmincon} in Matlab until convergence is achieved.
+The goal is to recover a visibility-restored estimate of the reference image, $\hat{g}_r(x,y)$, that has no detector blur.
+This was done by iteratively fitting the initial parameters, [$\hat{A}(x,y), ~\hat{B}(x,y), ~\hat{\phi}_0(x,y)$], where $\hat{\phi}_0$ is the phase of the initial reference pattern.
+While $\phi_0(x,y)$ is not needed in the image simulation, real experimental data would have an arbitrary phase, so $\hat{\phi}_0(x,y)$ must be included.
+Starting with an initial estimate, $\hat{g}_r(x,y)$ is calculated and detector blur is applied.
+The sum squared error (SSE) is calculated and minimized by iteratively updating [$\hat{A}(x,y), ~\hat{B}(x,y), ~\hat{\phi}_0(x,y)$] using \textit{fmincon} in Matlab until convergence is achieved \cite{bib:matlab_optim_toolbox}.

-The third stage, illustrated in Figure \ref{fig:Stage3}, is the recovery of $\mu T(x)$, $t_{ph}(x)$, and $S(x)$ by iterative reconstruction, using the `clean' reference from Stage 1 in the forward model.
-A Poisson maximum likelihood model is used with adaptive gradient descent, summarized here.
-Starting with an initial estimate of $\mu T(x)$, $S(x)$ and $t_{ph}(x)$, the forward model is used to calculate the expected fringe pattern that contains no pixel blur or noise, $\hat{g}_{obj}(x)$, shown in Equation \ref{eq:forward_model}.
-The blur is then simulated by convolution, producing the expected measurement, $\hat{I}_{obj}(x)$.
-Note that $\hat{I}_{obj}(x)$ is simulated at the phase step resolution.
+The second stage, illustrated in Figure \ref{fig:Stage2}, is the recovery of $\mu T(x,y)$, $t_{ph}(x,y)$, and $S(x,y)$ by iterative reconstruction, using the visibility-restored reference from Stage 1 in the forward model.
+Starting with an initial estimate of $\mu T(x,y)$, $S(x,y)$ and $t_{ph}(x,y)$, the simple forward model $\hat{g}_{obj}(x,y)$ is used to calculate the expected fringe pattern (that contains no pixel blur), shown in Eqn. \ref{eq:forward_model}.
+To limit the number of parameters of recovery, a simplified model is adopted, instead of the full spectral model in Eqn. \ref{eq:object_signal}.

-This is used in combination with the rasterized measurement produced in Stage 1, $I_{obj}(x)$, to calculate the Poisson likelihood of each pixel, shown in Equation \ref{eq:likelihood}.

-The parameters are then updated using gradient descent, as shown in Equation \ref{eq:gradient_descent}, where $\theta_i(x)$ represents each parameter and $\lambda_i$ represents the learning rate of each parameter.
-If the average likelihood started to decrease, the learning rate was reduced by the adaption rate, $\eta > 1$.